 For the year ended December 31, 2021, we had a net loss of \$16.7 million and net cash outflow in operating activities of \$1.1 million.
 For the year ended December 31, 2020, we had a net profit of \$0.4 million and net cash outflow in operating activities of \$1.0 million.
 As of December 31, 2021, our consolidated current assets exceeded our consolidated current liabilities by \$5.5 million, we had cash and cash equivalents of \$4.5 million, and accumulated deficit of \$16.2 million.
 On April 29, 2022 we were merged into SAI.TECH Global Corporation and raised a net proceed of \$19 million from the merger transaction.
-The deviation from the actual loss of \$16.7 million in 2021 from the projected unaudited net loss of \$1.125 million prepared and provided to the Board of Tradeup is mainly due to share-based payment of \$14.7 million incurred in 2021 which was not factored in the projected financials since this item did not cause a cash outflow and did not impact the evaluation of the Business Combination from the valuation approach perspective.

-Despite warrant holders may not choose to exercise their warrants for so long as the warrants remain out-of-the money, we believe our current cash on hand is sufficient to meet our operating and capital requirement for at least the next twelve months from the date these financial statements are issued.
+We believe our current cash on hand is sufficient to meet our operating and capital requirement for at least the next twelve months from the date these financial statements are issued.

 We continue to explore opportunities to grow our business.
 However, we have not yet achieved a business scale that is able to generate a sufficient level of revenues to achieve positive cash flows from operating activities, and we expect the negative cash flows from operations will continue for the foreseeable future.
 While we have sufficient cash for the next twelve months from the date these financial statements are issued, if we are unable to grow the business to achieve economies of scale in the future, it will become even more difficult for us to sustain a sufficient source of cash to cover our operating costs.
 We plan to raise additional capital, including among others, obtaining debt financing, to support our future operation.
-We believe that our historical ability to raise and deploy capital to fund the development of our business and expansion of our operations would enable us to access financing on reasonable terms.
 There can be no assurance, however, that we will be able to obtain additional financing on terms acceptable to us, in a timely manner, or at all.